-In the example below, see all the ingredients listed on a box of Ritz crackers?
+In the example below, see all the ingredients listed on a box of Ritz crackers.
 What about a carrot, what’s on its ingredient list, um…carrot!

 Now, have a look at the nutrition facts label comparison of Ritz crackers vs mini carrots.
 Look at the highlighted areas.
-So to have 80 calories worth of carrot, you would eat about 16 carrot sticks.
+So to have 80 calories worth of carrots, you would eat about 16 carrot sticks.
 That would fill me much more than 3 ritz crackers and give me more natural nutrients including vitamin A, which is great for our skin!!

 The Most Important Part of a Nutrition Label